Publications and Works in Progress

 Manuscripts in Progress

-- “Author Function: Artificial Intelligence in the Automation of Literary Labor.”
+- “Author Function: Artificial Intelligence and the Automation of Literary Labor.”
 Book

 manuscript under contract with The University of Chicago Press as of February, 2019.